Top 3 Best Beekeeping Gloves That Offer You Maximum Sting Protection

 Working with wet palms can be quite uncomfortable and difficult, so if you can stretch your purse strings a little, these added features will be helpful in the hot months.

-In addition to ventilation, some of these gloves offer extra protection around the cuff area.
+In addition to ventilation, some of these gloves offer added protection around the cuff area and the arms.
 Why is this important?

 When I was very new to beekeeping, I attempted to handle a colony of African bees that were particularly aggressive.

-Short of an iron suit of armor, I was fully covered yet I got quite a number of stings.
+Short of an iron suit of armor, I was fully covered, yet I got quite a number of bee stings.

 At some point, I noticed about 10 bees on the inner part of my wrist, and with all of them concentrated on one spot, I got a healthy dose of venom right on the pulse.
 The aftermath was not pretty.

-Even though I had been stung before, this felt particularly painful because of how sensitive that area is.
+Even though I had been stung before, this felt particularly painful because of how sensitive that area was.

-I’m calmer and gentler with my bees now so, fortunately, I haven’t had a repeat episode, but if I could go back in time, I would grab myself a pair of these types of gloves.
+I’m calmer and gentler with my bees now.
+If I could go back in time, I would grab myself a pair of these types of gloves.

 3. Synthetic Rubber Gloves for Beekeeping (AKA Nitrile Gloves)

-As you progress as a beekeeper and research suitable hand-ware, you will undoubtedly come across strategies to wean yourself off gloves for beekeeping altogether.
+As you progress as a beekeeper and research some pieces of suitable hand-ware, you will undoubtedly come across strategies to wean yourself off gloves for beekeeping altogether.

 They begin with the first type of gloves that we have covered, which are considerably thick.

-You then ‘graduate’ too thin gloves such as nitrile gloves which come highly recommended among beekeepers and for good reasons.
+You then ‘graduate’ to thin gloves such as the ones above, which come highly recommended among beekeepers, and for good reasons.

-It’s not completely clear why the bees don’t sting as often through this synthesized rubber, but the running guess is that bees don’t recognize it as skin, so they don’t try to sting through it.
+It’s not completely clear why the bees don’t sting as often through this synthesized rubber, but the running guess is that bees don’t recognize it as skin, so they don’t try to deliver bee stings through it.

 Because these gloves are thin, they allow you to carry out delicate tasks such as handling the queen.